 We grade the overall qualification using a structure of Pass, Merit, Distinction, Distinction.
+For these qualifications the qualification grade awarded will be a combination of two grades e.g. Merit Pass (see 'Qualification grade tables' later in this section).
 Learners who don't achieve the required units will be unclassified.